Modern Slavery Policy

 Review and enhance our governance and risk management frameworks

-Apply appropriate risk-based due diligence processes to mitigate risk of non-compliance with the Act.
+Apply appropriate risk-based due diligence processes to mitigate the risk of non-compliance with the Act.

 Continually review our induction and training programmes to support our zero-tolerance approach to human rights abuses.